ClojureBridge/curriculum/outline/setup_osx.md

 If you do not see this link on your dashboard, you can download the toolbelt from [toolbelt.heroku.com](https://toolbelt.heroku.com/).

 This will download a .pkg file.
 Double-click it to install the Heroku Toolbelt and follow all prompts from the installation wizard.
 You will need your OS X account password to complete installation.
+If you are prompted to create an SSH key, say yes.
+It may also prompt you to install git.
 Once the Heroku Toolbelt is installed, go to your terminal and run the command `heroku login`.
 You will be prompted for your email and password on Heroku.
 If you enter them and the command ends successfully, congratulations!

 ![Heroku login](img/os_x/heroku_login.png)